dananjohnson/bread-formulas/spelt-rye-levain.md

 ---
 # Overview
 title: Spelt-Rye Levain
-excerpt: 'Whole-wheat sourdough with 25% spelt and 12.5% rye.
-Based on Trevor J. Wilson’s <a href="http://www.breadwerx.com/make-tartine-style-country-bread-video/" title="Tartine Style Country Bread" target="_blank">Tartine Style Country Bread</a>.'
+excerpt: 'There’s something special about pairing spelt and rye in a bread formula, especially at a 2:1 ratio.
+Their flavors complement each other extremely well, while spelt adds a lot of elasticity to the dough, which is fun to work with.
+This formula uses large amounts of both (25% spelt and 12.5% rye), with a pairing of high- and low-protein high-extraction wheat flours for the remainder.
+It was originally based on Trevor J. Wilson’s <a href="http://www.breadwerx.com/make-tartine-style-country-bread-video/" title="Tartine Style Country Bread" target="_blank">Tartine Style Country Bread</a>.'
 tags:
+  - Skagit 1109
-  - Yecora Rojo
+  - Espresso
   - spelt
   - rye